 We’ve previously gone into depth on the Coffee Lake architecture, but suffice to say, it’s more or less the same 14nm design we’ve seen in Skylake and Kaby Lake, the 6th and 7th Gen, architectures.

-This time, however, there is no option for backwards compatibility, unless you're happy to make with the microcode updates yourself.
+This time, however, there is no option for backwards compatibility, unless you’re happy to make with the microcode updates yourself.
 The new Coffee Lake chips, such as this ‘ere Core i5, will only function within the confines of a 300-series chipset.
-And, until later this year, your only option on that front is the high-end Z370 chipset.
-The H370 and B360 motherboards won’t be here for a while.
-That does take some of the shine out of this relatively budget-oriented hex-core CPU, as the expensive Z370 feature set isn’t really necessary with the 8400 and it’s locked down multipliers.
+And, until this year, your only option on that front was the high-end Z370 chipset.
+That did take some of the shine out of this relatively budget-oriented hex-core CPU, as the expensive Z370 feature set isn’t really necessary with the 8400 and it’s locked down multipliers.

 Back in the dark old Kaby Lake days of early 2017 there was only a modicum of gaming performance difference between the K-series Core i5 7600K and the Core i7 7700K.
 It was a no-brainer, then, for us to recommend gamers eschew the more expensive HyperThreaded chip in favour of the Core i5.

-With the new Coffee Lake processors, however, there is zero difference in gaming performance between either of the Core i5s and the top-spec Core i7.
+With the Coffee Lake processors, however, there is zero difference in gaming performance between either of the Core i5s and the top-spec Core i7.
 And that remains the case whether you’re running the chips at stock speeds or hitting 5GHz+ with the K-series CPUs.
-The performance of the 8400 is genuinely pretty stunning for a processor that’s supposed to cost less than AMD’s cheapest six-core Ryzen 5.
+The performance of the 8400 is genuinely pretty stunning for a processor that just about costs less than AMD’s cheapest six-core Ryzen 5.
 Then there’s the fact that it’s capable of delivering gaming frame rates that are higher than either the i7 7700K and i7 7800K.

 Forget all the headline-grabbing overclocking figures, this is the Coffee Lake chip for gamers.
 Sure, the tantalising prospect of having your K-series i5 running at a heady 5.1GHz, without melting through the layered PCB of your motherboard, is like a siren call to us PC people, but if it’s not delivering anything tangible for games that hardly matters.